 Fisher (Martes pennanti)

 The fisher is possibly the swiftest and most agile member of the weasel family.
 These elusive creatures are primarily nocturnal but may be spotted during the day.
-Fishers are agile tree climbing carnivores and are one of the main predators to porcupines.
+Fishers are agile tree climbing carnivores but spend most of their time on the ground, and are one of the main predators to porcupines.

 Why they Matter to Us

 - Are elusive creatures who peak our curiosity and are an extra special treat to spot in the wild.